Networks for our research

 The Neuroscience Network Basel (NNB) center of excellence, which arose from the Basel Neuroscience Program, represents one of the most concentrated neuroscientific networks in the world.
 It includes more than 400 scientists from more than 40 different research groups working in several faculties at the university, the Friedrich Miescher Institute (FMI), the University Hospital, the Department of Biosystems and Systems Engineering (D-BSSE) of the Swiss Federal Institute of Technology (ETH) Zurich, and in industry.
-NEUREX, the three-nation neuroscience network founded in 1999 with centers in Freiburg im Breisgau, Strasburg and Basel, cooperates with this center of excellence.
+NEUREX, the three-nation network founded in 1999 with centers in Freiburg im Breisgau, Strasburg and Basel, also belongs to this center of excellence.
 As part of the EUCOR cooperation, NEUREX brings about 1000 researchers in 100 laboratories into the network.

 TREAT-NMD is a European network initiative, to which the Biozentrum and Santhera Pharmaceuticals contribute, with the aim of accelerating the development of effective treatment for rare but usually fatal neuromuscular diseases (NMDs).
 At the present time, there is no medication available for many of these conditions.